TufayelLUS/LinkedIn-Scraper/README.md

  • Fresh data- 88% of data is scraped real-time, other 12% are not older than 29 days<br>
  • High accuracy<br>
  • Tons of data points returned per profile<br>
- Built for developers, by developers<br>
+ Built for developers, by developers<be>

+# Trouble with the base version?
+Check the "Cookie Based" version <a href="https://github.com/TufayelLUS/LinkedIn-Scraper/tree/master/LinkedIn%20Lead%20Scraper%202024%20Edition">here</a><br>Need location filter or role filter? <a href="https://github.com/TufayelLUS/LinkedIn-Scraper/tree/master/ProxyCurl_Version">Check this version</a>

 # Installation Guide
 1. First, download Python software from Python's official website.
 Python 3.x only is supported.
 Download from <a href="https://python.org/downloads">here</a> or for a precise Python version, <a href="https://www.python.org/downloads/release/python-3118/">download this version</a> and scroll to the bottom to download the correct version based on your operating system and <b>make sure to tick on "Add to PATH" during installation in windows machines</b>